-The four-decade long monopoly of the U.S. Petro-Dollar as the world’s reserve currency is coming to an end.
-Unfortunately, most Americans have no clue that when the Dollar loses its reserve currency status, life will get a lot tougher living in the U.S. of A. Let’s say, Americans will finally receive “Precious metals religion.”
+The four-decades-long monopoly of the U.S. Petro-Dollar as the world’s reserve currency is coming to an end.
+Unfortunately, most Americans have no clue that when the Dollar loses its reserve currency status, life will get a lot tougher living in the U.S. of A. Let’s say, Americans will finally receive the “Precious metals religion.”

 The U.S. Dollar Index fell considerably yesterday and is now down below a key support level.
 In early morning trading yesterday, the U.S. Dollar Index fell to 91.46, down 73 basis points: